FAQ on website security Updated

 WordPress can be HIPPA compliant, but it takes work.
 Websites and their hosting environments need to be monitored and patched as quickly as the patches come out.
-Just like any site, it should not be left alone.
-Once a site is deemed HIPAA compliance, the best protection is constant monitoring, virus scanning and periodic review.
+There are also documentation requirements and requirements for backups and server security that must be maintained as well.

-Is WordPress more prone to the hackers?
+Is WordPress more prone to hackers?

 Yes and no. WordPress isn’t more prone than any other software to being hacked; however, because it is the most popular open source platform for websites, hackers target WordPress sites more than other sites.

 On the positive side, WordPress has a committed army of people defending WordPress.
 They look for weaknesses and provide insights, patches and plugin updates.
 That’s the benefit of open source software: more hands make for more secure solutions.